sarahnataj/FotechSolutionProject-PIMS2020/OpenProjectHPI/README.md

 data that we analysed from the registry was in a CSV file.
 The main file is Housing_Price_Index_PythonProject.ipynb.

 The contributors to this project were Emily Korfanty, Jaeun Park, Jane Zhang, Sarah Nataj, Boya Peng, and Brian Chan.
-We also thank Drs Ian Allison and David Colliander for their advices and helpful insights during the project.
+We also thank Drs Ian Allison and James Colliander for their advices and helpful insights during the project.